csci-1301/csci-1301.github.io/labs/ClassDiagram/readme.md

 Knowing that:

 #. `GetBalance` returns the current value of balance,
-#. `DisplayBalance` displays the current balance at the screen formatted as currency, for example:
+#. `DisplayBalance` displays the current balance at the screen formatted as currency,

+    for example:

     ```text
     Your current balance is $1,000,000.00 dollars!
     ```

 #. `AddFunds` increments the current balance value by specified `amount`, and
-#. `Withdraw` reduces balance by specified amount.
+#. `Withdraw` reduces balance by specified `amount`.

 implement your version of this class in C\#.
+For completeness, after you are done you should instantiate an object of the class and ensure it works as described.

-# Writing your own class diagram
+# Creating your own class diagram

 In this next exercise you will practice drawing your own diagram, on paper.